Grosseto: Trains

-Buses
+Public transport

-Local bus service in Grosseto was managed by Tiemme Toscana Mobilità, one of the companies of the consortium ONE Scarl to accomplish the contract stipulated with the Regione Toscana for the public transport in the 2018-2019 period.
+Until 2010, urban public transport was managed by the company RAMA, after the service was owned by Tiemme Toscana Mobilità, one of the companies of the consortium ONE Scarl to accomplish the contract stipulated with the Regione Toscana for the public transport in the 2018-2019 period.
 Intercity buses depart from the main bus station in Piazza Marconi.
-There are also several bus services going from the city to Florence, Siena and other cities in Tuscany.
+There are also several bus services going to Florence and other cities.
 A network of urban bus routes also operates in Grosseto, and the bus station serves as an interchange point between these, the intercity routes and extra-urban routes which extend into the rest of the Province of Grosseto.
 Since 1 November 2021, the public local transport is operated by Autolinee Toscane.